OpenMined/DistributedKnowledge/docs/docs/architecture/network_communication.md

 All network communications are authenticated using:

-1. **Public/Private Key Pairs**: Nodes identify themselves using RSA key pairs
+1. **Public/Private Key Pairs**: Nodes identify themselves using Ed25519 key pairs
 2. **Message Signing**: Outgoing messages are signed with the sender's private key
 3. **Signature Verification**: Recipients verify authenticity using the sender's public key